Ishitagoyal18/23B0921_AIC/NT_Q1.md

   ##### Day 1-2: Problem Statement Analysis
    * Team meets for reviewing the hackathon guidelines and problem statement thoroughly.
    * Formulating problem statement properly making sure everyone is clear about it.
+   * Discussing project ideas and finalising the ideas in initial days itself so that it can be worked on properly.
-   * Dividing tasks to understand requirements, constraints, and research existing solutions.
+   * Understanding everyone's strengths and dividing tasks  to understand requirements, constraints, and research existing solutions.
  ##### Day 3-4: Data Collection and Exploration
-   * Acquiring datasets from different resources and exploring them to understand their structure, features, and potential challenges, making sure they cover diverse topics.
+   * Gathering relevant data, resources, and existing solutions and exploring them to understand their structure, features, and potential challenges, making sure they cover diverse topics.
    * The most important part is to align the  team on overall approach and dividing responsibilites to ensure all the tasks are done on time
  ##### Day 5-7: Exploratory Data Analysis (EDA)
    * Performing basic exploratory data analysis (EDA) to gain insights into the distribution of